-Analyze unknown powders, liquids, and stains to determine the chemical identity or characteristics.
-The cases assigned to this subunit usually involve threat letters, dyes, and tear gases associated with bank dye packs, drug and pharmaceutical analyses, ink analyses, and the analysis of personal lubricants and spermicides in sexual assault cases.
+FBI chemists analyze unknown powders, liquids, and stains to determine the chemical identity or characteristics.
+These cases usually involve threat letters, dyes, and tear gases associated with bank dye packs, drug and pharmaceutical analyses, ink analyses, and the analysis of personal lubricants and spermicides in sexual assault cases.

-Analyze biological samples and food evidence for the presence of poisons and drugs.
-In addition to the numerous case submissions from FBI field office investigations, this subunit provides substantial support to state and local agencies who lack appropriate resources to carry out needed toxicological examinations.
+Experts analyze biological samples and food evidence for the presence of poisons and drugs.
+In addition to FBI field office investigations, FBI toxicology experts support state and local agencies with toxicological examinations.